vsbuffalo/vincebuffalo-website/_posts/2012-03-12-23andme-gwascat.md

 > request a new sample.
 We do not return data to customers that does not
 > meet our quality thresholds.

-99.9% sounds like a lot, but considering there are 960,545 SNPs being called, it's not *that* high.
+The 99.9% figure sounds like a lot, but considering there are 960,545 SNPs being called, it's not *that* high.

 To retrieve raw data, simply click the "Account" link at the top of the page (after you've signed in) and click "Browse Raw Data".
 There